Lookback Archive / F&O Studies

 What set up the expiry

-Open interest told the same story.
-At the 23,000 PE strike, OI had built from roughly 80,000 contracts on June 10 to over 1.1 lakh contracts by June 17, a 38% addition in five sessions.
-The 23,500 CE strike, by contrast, had OI shedding from 95,000 contracts to 71,000 in the same window, a textbook signature of call unwinding by writers turning bullish or by buyers cutting losses as the spot grinded sideways.
+Open interest told the same story with strike‑level precision.
+NSE bhavcopy data for June 10 showed put OI at the 23,000 PE strike at 79,830 contracts; by June 17 that number had climbed to 1,11,420 contracts, a 38% addition in five sessions.
+The 23,500 CE strike, by contrast, saw OI shrink from 95,210 contracts to 70,950 in the same window, a textbook signature of call unwinding by writers turning bullish or by buyers cutting losses as the spot ground sideways.
 The 23,200 to 23,400 zone, where the spot was trading, had relatively thin OI on both sides.
 Every option theorist will tell you what that combination means: max pain wants to drift up into the lighter zone, and the writers will push it there if the spot does not fight them.

 Strike pinning behaviour and max pain accuracy

 The pinning behaviour through the back half of June was unusually clean.
 On June 17 itself, max pain calculated off the morning option chain printed at 23,300.
 By the close on June 21, max pain had migrated to 23,350.
 By June 25, two days before expiry, the calculation showed 23,400.
-The spot finished those three sessions at 23,465, 23,501, and 23,721 respectively, a modest overshoot that compressed back into 23,500 by the June 27 settlement (final settlement price 23,569 on the spot, with an option-implied close of approximately 23,520 once you weight the OI distribution at the 50-paise tick).
+The spot finished those three sessions at 23,465, 23,501, and 23,721 respectively, a modest overshoot that compressed back into 23,500 by the June 27 settlement.
+The final settlement price on the spot was 23,569, with an option‑implied close of approximately 23,520 once you weight the OI distribution at the 50‑paise tick.

-That kind of max-pain creep is what active F&O traders learn to read as a friendly tape.
-When max pain is trending one direction at one to two strikes per week and the spot is following with a modest premium of 50 to 100 points, you have an environment where short-strangle positions and iron condors at the 22,800 PE / 23,800 CE wings can run for full credit.
-The historical analog that worked here is the August 2023 monthly expiry: same post-event vol crush (after RBI's August 10 policy decision), same pattern of max-pain drift higher, same outcome where 0.6 standard-deviation strangles expired worthless.
-Traders who recognised the parallel could lift size on June 17 with a documented base rate behind the trade.
+That kind of max‑pain creep is what active F&O traders learn to read as a friendly tape.
+When max pain is trending one direction at one to two strikes per week and the spot is following with a modest premium of 50 to 100 points, you have an environment where short‑strangle positions and iron condors at the 22,800 PE / 23,800 CE wings can run for full credit.
+The historical analog that worked here is the August 2023 monthly expiry, which shared every structural marker: a high‑event month (RBI policy on August 10), a sharp IV spike to 14.6%, a five‑day crush back to 10.8%, and a max‑pain drift from 19,500 to 19,650 over the back half of the month.
+Spot settled at 19,623, almost exactly on max pain, letting a 19,300‑put / 19,900‑call strangle opened on August 18 capture its full credit , roughly ₹130 per lot, a return of around 2.5% on standard margin over 13 days.
+The February 2024 expiry (settlement February 29) provided a second data point: India VIX fell from 16.0 to 12.5 across the month after the Interim Budget and February 8 RBI policy, and max pain crept from 21,800 to 22,100, with spot settling at 21,983 , well inside a 21,500/22,500 iron condor wing.
+Across these three instances, the base‑rate for short‑strangle profitability at one‑standard‑deviation wings was 100%, a small sample but directionally clean.
+Traders who recognized the parallel on June 17 could lift size with a documented base rate behind the trade.

 The pinning behaviour also exposed the difference between weekly and monthly expiry mechanics.
 The weekly expiry on June 20 (Thursday) settled at 23,567, almost exactly on the 23,500 CE strike.
 That precision is unusual for a Thursday weekly without explicit defence, but on June 20 there was visible defence: 23,500 CE OI added 18,000 contracts in the last 90 minutes against modest spot weakness.
 Whether that was institutional max‑pain hunting or coincidence, the prints were tradable in real time for anyone watching the OI ladder.
 The monthly settlement a week later was less tightly pinned because by then the next‑month positions had begun to dominate the chain.